The Monkey King 2: Release

 On 24 December, the film held a press conference in Wuxi where it was attended by the film's producer Kiefer Liu, director Cheang Pou-soi, action director Sammo Hung, and main cast members Aaron Kwok, Gong Li, Feng Shaofeng, Xiaoshenyang, and Him Law.
 The Monkey King 2 was released on 8 February 2016, the first day of the Chinese New Year holiday period, which is also the first day of the Year of the Monkey.

 Box office

-The Monkey King 2 opened simultaneously with The Mermaid and From Vegas to Macau III in China and recorded an opening day of US$25 million.
+The Monkey King 2 was released in Feb 6, 2016 simultaneously with The Mermaid and From Vegas to Macau III in China and recorded an opening day of US$25 million.

 Critical reception

 Elizabeth Kerr of The Hollywood Reporter called the film "a fun spin on a well-worn legend".
 Maggie Lee of Variety called the film "less of a dud than the director's inane original".
 James Marsh of Screen Daily describes the script and the video effects as an improvement on the previous film.
 Edward Lee of the South China Morning Post described it as a "vastly improved" sequel.

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 100% based on five reviews, with an average rating of 6.96/10.
+On Rotten Tomatoes, the film holds an approval rating of 100% based on five reviews, with an average rating of 6.96/10.

+On IMDb, the film has a rating of 5.9/10 and 71.9% on Google Users rating.